loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

 )

 Is $y$ evaluted first or is $z$ evaluted first?
-The choice would be up to the compiler developer.
+The choice would be up to the compiler.
 If we look at the same function in CPS we will see that the evaluation order is determined by the order of the function calls.

 #align(